parkwaymusicroom/parkwaydrumlessons/content/lessons info.md

-## In These Lessons Each Student Will Learn To:
+## These Lessons Will Teach Students To:

 - Build coordination, timing, and rhythm step by step
+- Play the drum kit with other musicians
-- Play patterns they can use with music and other instruments
+- learn patterns that fit music and other instruments
 - Read basic drum notation for practice and reference
-- Find the beat on their own with confidence
+- Find and keep the beat on their own with confidence
-- Explore fundamental rudiments as building blocks
+- Explore fundamental rudiments as building blocks for the kit
-- Express themselves through creativity and free play
+- Express themselves through creativity and free play on the drums
-- Grow with a clear, broad-strokes approach that builds steadily
+- Grow with a clear, steady approach that develops both skills and musicality